 Are Prenuptial Agreements Regarding Alimony Enforceable in Arizona

 Some people ask are prenuptial agreements regarding alimony enforceable in Arizona In Arizona, it had long been the rule that agreements made before marriage affecting spousal maintenance are against public policy.
 However, over time, women gained more rights and the legislature changed spousal maintenance laws in Arizona.

 The courts began to take a different view of these prenuptial agreements.
 In Williams v.
 Williams, 801 P.2d 495 (1990) the Court of Appeals reviewed the state of the law.
 Specifically, it looked at whether prenuptial agreements prohibiting spousal maintenance violate public policy.

 Mrs. Williams and Mr. Williams married in 1984.
 Before their marriage, they entered into an agreement about their finances.
 They agreed that all of the income received and debts incurred would be kept separate.
 They also agreed that neither of them would be entitled to spousal maintenance in case of a divorce.

-Just before the couple divorced, Wife got pregnant.
+Just before the couple divorced, the Wife got pregnant.
 She revised the dissolution petition to ask for child support and spousal maintenance.
 Mr. Williams asked for a paternity test, but it determined that he was 99% certain to be the father.
 He asked for another, but this was rejected by the court.

 The trial court found that the prenuptial agreement affecting spousal maintenance was against public policy.
 Therefore, it awarded Wife $850 a month in child support and $850 a month in spousal support for 18 months.
-From this judgment, Husband appealed.
+From this judgment, the Husband appealed.

 The Court of Appeals discussed Arizona law about prenuptial agreements.
 Under the statutes, they are legal as long as they do not violate public policy.

 In the past, Arizona courts found prenuptial agreements that precluded spousal support violated public policy.
 This started in an early case, Williams v.
 Williams, 243 P. 402, 404 (1926).
 There, the Court held that prenuptial agreements discharging a husband’s duty of spousal support are contrary to public policy.